xuqingkuang/react-redux-boilerplate/README.md

 A branch named `feature/absolute-require-path` is created for solving the issue, but the branch can't pass unit testing, I'm still thinking in better solution.

+And it seems break the hot module. ss